 Lake Creek Falls is a popular summer destination features a multitude of small cascading waterfalls and a unique sliding rock.
 Located roughly half a mile downstream from the outlet of Triangle Lake, this site is popular on a hot summer day.
 Because of its popularity and limited parking, it can be difficult to find a space to park your car.

 Bring river tubes to enjoy the natural water slides.

 The alcohol ban is now in effect for the Lower Lake Creek Falls Recreation Area.

 In the fall and winter time, salmon and steelhead migrate upstream to spawn that makes this location great for wildlife watching.

 Respect this place and leave no trace behind.

 - Swimming in the swift, shallow water near the falls can be extremely risky.

-Cliff jumping, sliding, and slippery rocks are associated with risks, please use caution and make safe decisions.
-Watch for poison oak.
+- Cliff jumping, sliding, and slippery rocks are associated with risks, please use caution and make safe decisions.